-This procedure is the foundation of the Trilinear Alternate Least Squares TUCKER receiver described in the Algorithm \ref{Algo: Pseudocode TALS-TUCKER}.
-The convergence criterion is similar to Algorithm \ref{Algo: PseudocodeBALS_PARAFAC}.
-Not that this approach avoids the error propagation of the two-stage PAKRON solution.
+This procedure is the foundation of the trilinear alternating least squares TUCKER receiver described in the Algorithm \ref{Algo: Pseudocode TALS-TUCKER}.
+The convergence criterion is similar to the Algorithm \ref{Algo: PseudocodeBALS_PARAFAC}.
+Note that this approach avoids propagating error from the two-stage PAKRON solution.

-\begin{remark} From (\ref{EQ:3-mode tucker}), an alternative (closed-form) approach can be used to jointly estimate the involved channels $\ma{H}$, $\ma{G}$ as well as the data symbol matrix $\ma{X}$.
-This approach left-filters the $3$-mode unfolding of the received signal using $(\ma{\Psi}[\ten{C}]_{(1)})^{\dagger}$ followed by solving a ``triple-Kronecker'' factorization problem o the filtered signal.
+\textit{Remark 2:} From (\ref{EQ:3-mode tucker}), an alternative (closed-form) approach can be used to jointly estimate the involved channels $\ma{H}$, $\ma{G}$, as well as the data symbol matrix $\ma{X}$.
+This approach left-filters the $3$-mode unfolding of the received signal using $(\ma{\Psi}[\ten{C}]_{(1)})^{\dagger}$ followed by solving a ``triple-Kronecker'' factorization problem of the filtered signal.
 The algorithm is similar to the one proposed in \cite{SOKAL_Elsevier}.
-Despite being a less complex estimation method, this approach imposes a more restrictive restriction on the data block length, requiring $K \geq (M_TN)^2$. \end{remark}
+Although this approach is simpler, it imposes a stricter constraint on the length of the data block, requiring $K \geq (M_TN)^2$.

-\section{Identifiability and Complexity}
+\section{IDENTIFIABILITY AND COMPLEXITY}

 In this section, we discuss the identifiability conditions for our proposed solutions.
 The study provides a useful relationship among the system parameters necessary to obtain unique estimates of the channel matrices and the symbol matrix when using the proposed semi-blind receivers.